saulalbert/adafruit-free-busy-pomodoro-timer/README.md

 | Solder headers | 1 | attach OLED FeatherWing |
 | Breadboard/jumpers (optional) | – | for testing |

+### Neopixel safety

+Probably not needed for a single pixel, but if you have multiple, best to add:

+Feather D5 ---- 470Ω resistor ----> NeoPixel DIN
+Feather 3V -----------------------> NeoPixel +
+Feather GND ----------------------> NeoPixel GND 1000µF capacitor across + and GND (note polarity)

 ---

 ### Wiring